 - sexual issues

-Although some research has suggested a possible link, having one condition does not mean that a person will automatically get the other.
+Although some research has suggested a possible link, having one condition does not mean a person will typically get the other.

 - frequent bowel movements or diarrhea

 - an enlarged thyroid or goiter